Faust-SD/Dynamic-Light-Control-with-Hybrid-Communication/README.md

 Clone or download this project and then follow these steps:

-1. Upload the Arduino code to the ESP8266WiFi board.
+1. Upload the Arduino code to the ESP8266 board.
-2. Open the project in Unity and run.
+2. Open the project in Unity3D.
+3. Open the "DemoScene" scene.
+4. Run the project in Unity3D.
-3. Adjust the scene and physical device to observe the lighting changes.
+5. Adjust the scene and physical device to observe the lighting changes.

 ## Contribution